keepworks/analytics-ruby/README.md

 ## Testing

-You can use the `stub` option to Segment::Analytics.new to cause all requests to be stubbed, making it easier to test with this library.
+You can use the `stub` option to SegmentAPI::Analytics.new to cause all requests to be stubbed, making it easier to test with this library.

 ## License